-For more information about the book, including professional endorsements and free downloads, please visit ADHDFocusedCoupleTherapy.com
+For more information about the book, including contributor bios and many professional endorsements, please visit the book’s full webpage.

 The science has been clear since 1994, when Adult ADHD was declared a medical diagnosis.
 Still, the public harbors misconceptions, and that means millions suffer needlessly.
 And that includes millions of couples who can’t understand why their lives together are so hard — sometimes despite many attempts at couples therapy.

 Moreover, we assume ADHD means “little boys with ants in their pants.”
 In fact, childhood physical hyperactivity typically goes “underground” as the person matures, resulting in a more mentally restless state.
 (By the way, the former and still better-known official term is ADD, plus or minus Hyperactivity.
 The new term is ADHD, covering all three sub-types, or presentations.)

-Meticulously researched by award-winning journalist and now ADHD expert, Gina Pera, Is It You, Me, or Adult A.D.D.? is a comprehensive guide to recognizing the behaviors where you least expect them (on the road and in the bedroom, for example) and developing compassion for couples wrestling with unrecognized ADHD symptoms.
+Meticulously researched by award-winning journalist and ADHD expert, this comprehensive guide helps you recognize the behaviors and develop compassion for couples wrestling with unrecognized ADHD symptoms.

-It also offers the best information from top experts, plenty of real-life details, and easy-to-understand guidelines for finding the best treatment options and practical solutions.
+It also offers the best evidence-based information from top experts, plenty of real-life details, and easy-to-understand guidelines for finding the best treatment options and practical solutions.

 The revolutionary message is one of hope for millions of people–and a joyous opportunity for a better life.